RCSLT Conference 2025: 80 years and beyond

 Tickets

 Ticket prices for RCSLT Conference 2025 have been frozen to match what they were two years ago, something we hope will support members to be able to attend the packed two-day programme.
-Super early bird and early bird rates will once again be available for those who book early.
+Book by 15 October to take advantage of our great value early bird rate.

 RCSLT Members Non-members Discounted rate